 For fresh red meat, the ideal storage temperature is 28° to 32°F. Most large meat processors will hold products in this range for up to a week before shipping.
 Items will hold for six weeks in a vacuum bag (slightly less for bone-in items).
 In a typical commercial kitchen walk-in cooler at 32° to 41°F, vacuum-packed items will last around two weeks.
 Storage times will depend on the original pack date on the label.

 Most meats will be around one to two weeks old at the time you receive them.
 If there is no visable packing date, you as the customer should look for excessive purge or meat juices left in the bag.
 Large cuts of meat exposed or opened will last about three to four days before exterior spoilage begins.
 Portion cuts last about two to three days.
 Fresh meats should be laid out or wrapped in meat paper that wicks away moisture and prevents oxidation.
 Other methods may be to wrap meat in cheesecloth or rub with vegetable oil.

 Correct procedures should be followed when purchasing and receiving meat items.
 Any delivery trucks should be checked for cleanliness and proper temperature (below 45°F).
 Creating a basic checklist ensures product is received and recorded correctly.
 Avoid leaving meat items out on loading docks or wherever temperatures are above safe holding temperatures.
 When meats are brought into the walk-in cooler, be sure to rotate stock and check pack dates.

-We hope this article was helpful, but if you may have additional information in regards to this topic, please share it with our readers in the comment section below.
+We hope this article on butchery basics was helpful, but if you may have additional information in regards to this topic, please share it with our readers via email, Facebook or Twitter.